 As part of regular well-child care, the doctor calculates your child's BMI and determines where it falls on the BMI-for-age growth chart.
 The BMI helps indicate if your child is overweight for his or her age and height.

 Using the growth chart, your doctor determines your child's percentile, meaning how your child compares with other children of the same sex and age.
-For example, if your child is in the 80th percentile, it means that compared with other children of the same sex and age, 80 percent have a lower weight or BMI.
+For example, if your child is in the 80th percentile, it means that compared with other children of the same sex and age, 80% have a lower BMI.

-Cutoff points on these growth charts, established by the Centers for Disease Control and Prevention, help identify children who are overweight and obese:
+Cutoff points on these growth charts, established by the Centers for Disease Control and Prevention, help classify the severity of a child's weight problem:

 - BMI between 85th and 94th percentiles — overweight